crowdin/crowdin-api-client-python/README.md

 ## Seeking Assistance

-If you find any problems or would like to suggest a feature, please read the [How can I contribute](/CONTRIBUTING.md#how-can-i-contribute) section in our contributing guidelines.
+If you find any problems or would like to suggest a feature, please read the [How can I contribute](https://github.com/crowdin/crowdin-api-client-python/CONTRIBUTING.md#how-can-i-contribute) section in our contributing guidelines.

 Need help working with Crowdin Python client or have any questions?
 [Contact](https://crowdin.com/contacts) Customer Success Service.

 ## Contributing

-If you want to contribute please read the [Contributing](/CONTRIBUTING.md) guidelines.
+If you want to contribute please read the [Contributing](https://github.com/crowdin/crowdin-api-client-python/CONTRIBUTING.md) guidelines.

 ## License
 <pre>
 The Crowdin Python client is licensed under the MIT License.
-See the LICENSE.md file distributed with this work for additional information regarding copyright ownership.
+See the LICENSE file distributed with this work for additional information regarding copyright ownership.

 Except as contained in the LICENSE file, the name(s) of the above copyright